Cerebras/modelzoo/modelzoo/transformers/tf/bert/README.md

 ## Input pipeline with sharding

 In addition, the above-created TFRecords are used by the `BertTfRecordsProcessor` class to create a sharded dataset, using the `shard_dataset.py` utility.
-For a detailed explanation of sharding, see <a href="https://docs.cerebras.net/en/latest/tensorflow-docs/preparing-tf-input/sharding-for-cs.html" class="external-link">Sharding For the Cerebras System</a>.

 Sharding is a method of splitting and storing a single logical dataset in multiple databases.
 By distributing the data among multiple machines, a cluster of database systems can store larger dataset and handle additional requests.
 Sharding is necessary if a dataset is too large to be stored in a single database, for more on [sharding](https://medium.com/@jeeyoungk/how-sharding-works-b4dec46b3f6).